Hip Surgery and

 This surgical technique is done during open tendon surgery.
 To perform a debulking or debridement the surgeon will cut away any damaged/inflamed tissue and scrape down any calcium deposits (bone spurs) that have grown on bone.
 Scar tissue may be removed from the tendon fibers, tendon sheath surrounding the tissue or from both surfaces.

 Debulking or debridement of the tendon or muscle is used as a last resort, if all methods of conservative therapy have been exhausted, in chronic conditions.

 Hip arthroscopy can be a minimally invasive surgical procedure that is used to diagnose and/or treat hip conditions.
 If a doctor is unable to make a diagnosis following a physical exam, x-ray, and/or MRI, an arthroscopy may be performed to get a better look inside the hip joint so a diagnosis can be made.

 Depending on the severity and type of injury and the age and activity level of the patient, hip arthroscopic surgery may be required for repair if nonsurgical treatments have not shown improvement in pain, range of motion and other symptoms.

 A hip arthroscopy is usually performed with the patient under general anaesthetic.
 During surgery, tiny incisions (1/4" - 1/3") are made to insert the surgical instruments and a small arthroscopic camera that provides an internal view of the location of the surgery.

-Arthroscopic surgery is also used to treat the knee, rotator cuff and other joint, however, the hip is a deeper joint and it can be difficult to insert the instruments and camera at the proper location.
+Arthroscopic surgery is also used to treat knees, elbows and pretty much any other joint... however, the hip is a deeper joint and it can be difficult to insert the instruments and camera at the proper location.
 As a result, the hip joint may be distracted (opened up) by traction so space is created and the instruments can be used without damaging the labrum, cartilage and other soft tissue.